-The Detecting Fraud with Data Analytics Workshop will teach you how to plan, design, and apply numerous data analytics tests in order to detect various fraud schemes.
+The Detecting Fraud with Data Analytics Virtual Workshop will teach you how to plan, design and apply numerous data analytics tests in order to detect various fraud schemes.
 You will also discover how to examine and interpret the results of those tests to identify the red flags of fraud.

-The first day of the course will provide a solid foundation on which to build your data analytics initiatives, from understanding the types of tests that can be used to tying your tests to the fraud risk assessment, properly preparing and normalizing your data for testing and effectively communicating the results of your analysis.
-On days two and three, you will link your new knowledge of analytical tests, data sources and fraud schemes while applying data analysis techniques to real data sets and scenarios.
+The course will begin by providing a solid foundation on which to build your data analytics initiatives, from understanding the types of tests that can be used to properly obtaining, preparing and normalizing your data for testing.
+You will then learn how to link your new knowledge of analytical tests, data sources, and fraud schemes into a holistic approach for applying data analysis techniques to real data sets and scenarios.
 The course will conclude with discussions on how to effectively—and ethically—communicate the results of your analyses.

-Working knowledge of basic functions in one or more of the following software programs: Microsoft Excel, Galvanize, IDEA, Tableau.
+Working knowledge of basic functions in one or more of the following software programs: Microsoft Excel, Galvanize, IDEA, Tableau, PowerBI

 Identify anomalies and recognize common red flags of fraud that appear in the data